Bakr Sidqi: Early life

-Bakr Sidqi was born to Kurdish family either in ‘Askar, a Kurdish village, or in Kirkuk.
+Bakr Sidqi was born to Kurdish family either in ‘Askar, a Kurdish village, or in Baghdad.

 Military career

 Having studied at the Military College in Istanbul and graduated as a second lieutenant, he fought in the Balkan Wars and joined the Staff College in Istanbul, graduating in 1915.
 During the First World War, with the outbreak of the Arab Revolt, Sidqi joined Faisal's army in Syria and served in Aleppo with a number of other Sharifian officers.
 From 1919 to 1920, he served as an intelligence agent of the British military forces and was later recommended by the British General Staff in 1921 to an officer rank in the Iraqi army after the collapse of Faisal's Arab Kingdom of Syria.
 His plan was to one day be the Chief of the General Staff but was met with opposition by some Iraqis, who accused him of pushing for a "pro-Kurdish policy."
 In response, Sidqi highlighted his half-Arab origins, linking himself with familial ties with Jafar al-Askari.
 He later attended the British Staff College and was considered one of Iraq's most competent officers.
 He lectured in the military school and achieved the rank of colonel in 1928 and brigadier general in 1933.

 In August 1933, Sidqi ordered the Royal Iraqi Army to march to the north to crush so-called 'militant Assyrian separatists' in Simele, near Mosul, which led to 3,000 Assyrian civilians being killed in the region in the Simele massacre.

 The British praised him in 1934 as "the best commander in the Iraqi army and the most efficient one".
 In 1935, he cracked down on the Shia Arab tribal rebellions at al-Rumaitha and al-Diwaniya with unprecedented harshness.

 According to Malik Mufti, he systematically promoted Kurds and Turkmens for positions in the army until they were 90% of the high-ranking officers, which generated resentment.
 Bakr Sidqi was "accused of having tried to set up a Kurdish state in the north of Iraq, which would include the Kurds of Iran and Turkey".
+According to Bakr Sidqi, the Assyrians had "savagely mutilated the dead, they gouged out their eyes, slit open their stomachs and cut off their noses".